The Agent Identity Becomes the Service Account

 Most organizations already live with more non-human access than they can comfortably govern.
 CyberArk's 2025 identity-security report press release said machine identities outnumber human identities by more than 80 to 1, and that nearly half have sensitive or privileged access.
 That figure comes from a vendor with commercial incentives, so it should be treated as industry evidence rather than neutral census data.
 The direction is still plausible and widely recognizable: APIs, workloads, certificates, tokens, bots, automations, CI/CD systems, cloud services, and integrations already produce a dense population of non-human actors.

 AI agents inherit this world.
 They do not arrive on a clean slate.
-They attach to calendars, drives, email, CRM, Slack, Teams, GitHub, Jira, databases, cloud consoles, payment systems, code repositories, and internal search.
+They attach to calendars, drives, email, CRM, Slack, Teams, GitHub, Jira, databases, cloud consoles, payment systems, code repositories, internal search, MCP servers, and enterprise connectors.
 The quick implementation path is tempting: give the agent an existing account, reuse a broad OAuth grant, hide it behind a service principal, or let it operate under the human's session.

 That path creates identity collapse.
 The audit log says a user, app, or service account acted, but the real action included a model, prompt, tool server, connector, retrieved context, policy decision, user instruction, and possibly another agent.
 The log may be technically true and institutionally useless.

 This is why agent identity cannot be reduced to naming.
 A name in a directory is only the start.
-A useful agent identity has to answer at least six questions: who operates the agent, which human or workflow delegated authority, what purpose and scope apply, what tools and data were available, what action was attempted, and what evidence remains after the action is complete.
+A useful agent identity has to answer at least eight questions: who operates the agent, who sponsors it, which human or workflow delegated authority, what purpose and scope apply, what tools and data were available, what credential was used, what action was attempted, and what evidence remains after the action is complete.

 NIST Names the Problem